JH-G/hello-world/README.md

 # SDL QT HMI

 This is the QT HMI project for the sdl core.
+It is currently able to run under Linux, and support for other platforms is also planned.<br>
 This has been verified in the environment Ubuntu 16.04 LTS 64bit.

 # Getting Started

 ## Generate QT HMI

+Currently, we have two ways to generate QT HMI:
+  * Use CMake
+  * Use Qt Creator

 ### USE CMake
 #### Linux